 The following picture shows the south-west side of the platform.
 The green lines painted along the ground are markers whose purpose is to line up the thousands of worshipers who come here to pray.

 On the south side of the Dome of Rock, near the south gateway to the raised platform, are two interesting structures – the “Summer pulpit” (in the center of the picture below) and the Dome of Joseph (on the left side).

 A closer view of these two structures:

-The "Summer pulpit" (Minbar al-Seif) is used as a open air speaker stand where the imam (leader of prayer) stands to deliver sermons.
+The “Summer pulpit” (Minbar al-Seif) is used as a open air speaker stand where the imam (leader of prayer) stands to deliver sermons.
 The marble structure is capped by a small white dome, and combines several architectural styles, including the Crusaders design.
-It was built in the 12th C during the times of Saladin, who defeated the Crusaders.
-It was repaired by the 14th C Jerusalem judge Burhan al-Din, which gave it its other name (Minbar al-Din).
+It was built in the 12th century during the times of Saladin, who defeated the Crusaders.
+It was repaired by the 14th century Jerusalem judge Burhan al-Din, which gave it its other name (Minbar al-Din).

 The Dome of Joseph (Qubbat Yusuf), seen below, is a small domed structure (2.8m x 3.5m), which is supported on two columns in its front, and a prayer corner on its rear which shaped as a shell.
 It commemorates the prophet Joseph.
-It is also named after Yusuf Saladin (conqueror of Jerusalem) who built it, and Yusuf Agha (the 17th C Ottoman Chief Eunuch) who repaired it.
+It is also named after Yusuf Saladin (conqueror of Jerusalem) who built it, and Yusuf Agha (the 17th century Ottoman Chief Eunuch) who repaired it.

 The following photo shows the shrine behind the western archway.
 This is also the main entrance to the shrine.

-Another view of the western door and the western arched entranceway:
+Another view of the western door and the western arched entrance way:

 The western door serves as the main entrance.
 Only Muslims are allowed to enter inside the shrine.